 Great people are born to make an impact on society.
 One such personality, who was so humble but lived his complete life with determination and purpose to fulfill certain objectives, was Ishwar Chandra Vidyasagar.
-He was the great social reformer, writer, educator, entrepreneur and worked endlessly to transform society.
+He was a great social reformer, writer, educator, and entrepreneur who worked endlessly to transform society.
 His contribution towards education and changing the status of women in India was remarkable.
-Ishwar Chandra Vidyasagar strongly protested against polygamy, child-marriage and favored widow remarriage and women’s education in India.
-Because of his contribution towards such issues, the Widow Remarriage Act was passed in 1856 making the marriage of widows legal.
+Ishwar Chandra Vidyasagar strongly protested against polygamy, child-marriage and favoured widow remarriage and women’s education in India.
+Because of his contribution towards such issues, the Widow Remarriage Act was passed in 1856, making the marriage of widows legal.
 Ishwar Chandra Vidyasagar worked towards providing education to women.
 He opened and ran many schools for girls at his own expense.
 He was also known as “Daya-r Sagar” or “Karunar Sagar” (literally, “ocean of kindness”) because of his charitable nature and generosity.

-Ishwar Chandra Vidyasagar was an extremely humble personality and many a times it is this part of his nature that had inspired others.
+Ishwar Chandra Vidyasagar was an extremely humble personality and many a time it was this part of his nature that had inspired others.
 Several stories from his life prove his simplicity and at the same time are very inspiring for the readers.
 Apart from his contribution towards society, it was his humility that made him a renowned and respected personality across India.

-Ishwar Chandra Vidyasagar along with his few friends were working on a mission to start Calcutta University and for this they were seeking donations.
+At one point, Ishwar Chandra Vidyasagar along with his few friends was working on a mission to start Calcutta University and for this they were seeking donations.
 Though stopped by his fellow members, he went to the palace of the Nawab of Ayodhya to fulfill the same mission.
 Though the Nawab was not a kind person, Vidyasagar met the Nawab and presented the whole situation in front of him.
-The Nawab on hearing this, dropped his shoes in Vidyasagar’s donation bag.
+The arrogant Nawab, on hearing this, dropped his shoes in Vidyasagar’s donation bag.
 On this, Vidyasagar did not react but just thanked him and left the place.

 The next day, Vidyasagar organized an auction of the Nawab’s shoes just in front of the Nawab’s palace.
 People, in order to impress the Nawab, including the Nawab’s jahagirdars and court members, etc came forward and started bidding.
 The shoes were sold for Rs 1,000.
 The Nawab on hearing this was pleased and donated the same amount.

 When the Nawab dropped his shoes in the donation bag, then Vidyasagar could have reacted in another manner.
 He could have taken this as an insult or got depressed.
-But on the other hand, he used those shoes as an opportunity to fulfill his mission.
+But, on the other hand, he used those shoes as an opportunity to fulfill his mission.
 He not only got the money but also pleased the Nawab.
-He had always worked above his personal feelings and towards one goal.
+In this manner, he always worked above his personal feelings and towards one goal.
 Ultimately, his dream of opening Calcutta University came true.

-Ishwar Chandra Vidyasagar passed away at the age of 70 on 29 July, 1891.
-After his death, Ishwar Chandra Vidyasagar’s home was sold by his son to the Mallick family of Kolkata that was later purchased by the Bengali Association, Bihar on 29 March 1974.
-They maintained the house in its original form and also started the girls school and a free homeopathic clinic.
+Ishwar Chandra Vidyasagar passed away at the age of 70 on July 29, 1891.
+After his death, Ishwar Chandra Vidyasagar’s home was sold by his son to the Mallick family of Kolkata that was later purchased by the Bengali Association, Bihar on March 29, 1974.
+They maintained the house in its original form and also started a girls’ school and a free homeopathic clinic.
 Ishwar Chandra Vidyasagar truly brought reforms in the education system of Bengal by removing the pervading darkness.

 Ishwar Chandra Vidyasagar worked endlessly to provide equal education to all men and women irrespective of their caste, religion and gender.
 He allowed people from lower castes in his Sanskrit college that was meant only for upper caste men.

 Ishwar Chandra Vidyasagar was indeed a great personality and a reformer.
-Today, India needs such dedicated, humble and determined personalities who can bring all sorts of required reforms by working solely for the betterment of the society than their own interest.
+Today, India needs such dedicated, humble and determined personalities who can bring all sorts of required reforms by working solely for the betterment of the society, over and above their own interest.